benbakowski/IoT/org_migration.md

 Migrating devices may be accomplished in these steps:
 1. Migrate the Device Types that you wish to preserve to the new org.
 2. Migrate the devices themselves to the new org.
-3. Update the hostname that the devices use to connect to {{site.data.keyword.Bluemix_short}} to start with your new org id.
+3. Update the hostname that the devices use to connect to {{site.data.keyword.cloud_notm}} to start with your new org id.
 4. Migrate any Data Management information you created in the Lite platform.
 This might include Device Physical and Logical Interfaces, Things, and Rules.